Dear Recruitment Industry,

 The Commission Conundrum: Penny Pinching for Professionals

 The cherry on top?
 The fine print in our contracts.
 Hidden clauses and caveats ensure that even if we do manage to hit our targets, there’s always some reason why the full bonus can’t be paid out.
 “Oh, you didn’t account for the market adjustment factor?
 Sorry, that’s a 50% deduction.”
-It’s like being told you’ve won the lottery, only to find out you have to share your winnings with everyone in the town.

 To my fellow recruiters still stuck in this nightmarish loop, I wish you luck.
 You’re going to need it.
 May your clients gain a miraculous sense of realism, and your candidates develop the magical ability to show up to interviews.
-As for me, I’m off to find a job that doesn’t make me want to bang my head against the wall every day—a place where the biggest challenge is deciding which brand of coffee to drink.
+As for me, I’m off to find a job that doesn’t make me want to bang my head against the wall every day.
+A place where the biggest challenge is deciding which brand of coffee to drink.

 So long, and thanks for all the fish.
 It’s been a ride, but it’s time to step off this crazy carousel.